orf/xcat_app/readme.md

 `docker run -p 4567 tomforbes/xcat-app`

+Then visit http://localhost:4567 to see the site.

 ### Using OOB with Docker

 When running inside Docker the IP address of your _host_ is different from the external IP address.
-When using xcats `--oob` flag you must determine the host of your local machine relative to your docker container.
+When using xcat's `--oob` flag you must determine the host of your local machine relative to your docker container.

 On Docker for mac you can use `host.docker.internal`.
 On Linux it is more convoluted, [see this stack overflow thread for more info](https://stackoverflow.com/questions/22944631/how-to-get-the-ip-address-of-the-docker-host-from-inside-a-docker-container)